GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 ### Filter suspect contigs (based on `VizBin` analysis) from the bin data

-Use `seqmagick --exclude-from-file ...` to filter problematic contigs (those contigs listed in `vb_omit_contigs_filtered.txt`) out of the initial *unchopped* bin fasta files, generating final bins for downstream processing.
+Use `seqmagick --exclude-from-file ...` to filter problematic contigs (those contigs listed in `vb_omit_contigs_filtered.txt`) out of the initial *unchopped* bin FASTA files, generating final bins for downstream processing.

 !!! terminal "code"